Motivating Innovation with a Misspecified Roadmap: Framework

-We follow closely the primitives in \citet[][Section II]{manso2011}.
-There are two periods $t\in\{1,2\}$ and two outcomes $ Y=\{0,1\}$, where $y=1$ is a ``success'' and $y=0$ is a ``failure.''\footnote{\citet[][p.
-1850]{manso2011} provides a justification for focusing on two outcomes.
-Online Appendix \hyperref[{app:dynamic:milestones}]{A} investigates how adding more outcomes would affect our main results. } The agent chooses action $a_t\in A=\{1,2\}$ in each period $t$.
-Formally, the setting is a two-armed bandit problem with a known arm.
-Actions are described below.
+There are two periods $t\in\{1,2\}$ and two outcomes $Y=\{0,1\}$, where $y=1$ is a ``success'' and $y=0$ is a ``failure.''
+The agent chooses action $a_t\in A=\{1,2\}$ in each period $t$.
+Action $1$ is a \textit{routine} (or familiar) action and action $2$ is an \textit{innovative} (or experimental) action.
+Their costs are normalized as $c^1=0$ and $c^2=k>0$ so that innovation is more costly.

-\textbf{Safe action.} Action $1$ induces a known distribution $q^1\in\Delta( Y)$ with $q^1(1)=p\in(0,1)$.
-This is the analogue of the ``exploitation'' (or routine) action in \citet{manso2011}.\footnote{To focus on the tension between exploration and exploitation, we omit the possibility of ``shirking.''
-Online Appendix \hyperref[app:dynamic:shirking]{B} allows shirking and shows that it reinforces our impossibility result (Theorem \ref{thm:dynamic:trap-scaleup}).}